-Pallet wood is obviously not comfy so you’ll need to figure out some kind of padding.
-I purchased brand new foam for the seat that I had it cut to size at an RV foam place.
+Pallet projects are obviously not comfy on their own, so you’ll need to figure out some kind of soft padding for this simple chair.
+I purchased brand new cushion foam that I got cut to size at an RV upholstery place.

 I chose 5″ foam because I did a trial on a sofa cushion we had and I loved how it felt!
-5″ foam is not cheap though, this seat alone ran me $100ish.
-But if you can land some reclaimed foam, you’ll save a bundle.
+5″ foam is not cheap though, as this seat alone ran me $100ish.
+But if you can land some reclaimed foam or choose something thinner, you’ll save money.

-I do suggest to sit on the foam you choose to ensure it’s comfy as the density chosen will determine the softness.
+Make sure you do a trial and actually sit on the foam you choose to ensure it’s comfy, as the density chosen will determine the softness.

 Outdoor foam is another option, but it can double the price.
 I just bring this foam piece indoors when it’s damp outside.

-I also built this pallet wood sofa using reclaimed foam.
+I also built this pallet sofa using reclaimed foam.
 It is 6″ thick and super soft.

 I got this foam cut at Kingdom Mattress Factory in Chilliwack, B.C.

-Fred used a foam cutter, and glued chunks together creating the exact size cushion required.
+Fred used a foam cutter, and glued the foam chunks together creating the exact size cushion required.
 It could have been cut out of one chunk if he had it on hand.
-You can’t feel the seams at all so it worked out great!
+You can’t feel the seam at all so it worked out great!